David Wilkerson: New York gangs and Teen Challenge

+The Cross and the Switchblade

 Wilkerson gained national recognition after he co-authored the book The Cross and the Switchblade in 1962 with John and Elizabeth Sherrill about his street ministry.
-The book became a best-seller, with over 50 million copies in over thirty languages, and is included in Christianity Todays "Top 50 Books That Have Shaped Evangelicals".
+A joint autobiography, The Cross and the Switchblade sold over 15 million copies in over thirty languages, and was included in a 2006 issue of Christianity Today listing the "Top 50 Books That Have Shaped Evangelicals".
 In the book, Wilkerson tells of the conversion of gang member Nicky Cruz, who later became an evangelist himself and wrote the autobiographical Run Baby Run.
-Nicky had been the leader of the "Mau Maus" gang, and he and his friend Israel Narvaez became Christians after hearing Wilkerson preach.
-The 1970 film The Cross and the Switchblade, starring Pat Boone as Wilkerson and Erik Estrada as Cruz, was adapted from the book of the same name.
+Nicky had been the leader of the "Mau Maus" gang, and he and his friend Israel Narvaez converted to Christianity after hearing Wilkerson preach.

+The 1970 film The Cross and the Switchblade, starring Pat Boone as Wilkerson and Erik Estrada as Cruz, is an adaptation of the 1962 book.
+It was directed by Don Murray.

+Goodniks and World Challenge

 In 1967, Wilkerson began Youth Crusades, an evangelistic ministry aimed at teenagers whom Wilkerson called "goodniks"—middle-class youth who were restless and bored.
 His goal was to prevent them from becoming heavily involved with drugs, alcohol, or violence.
 Through this ministry, the CURE Corps (Collegiate Urban Renewal Effort) was founded.
 In 1971, Wilkerson moved his ministry headquarters to Lindale, Texas.
-On September 22 he founded World Challenge, an organization seeking to promote and spread the Gospel throughout the world.
+On September 22, he founded World Challenge, a non-profit organization that aims to evangelize globally.
+Today, World Challenge states it "shares the message of the gospel and serves orphans and widows".
+The organization is currently led by Wilkerson's son Gary.

-Wilkerson noted that in 1986, while walking down 42nd Street in New York City at midnight, the Holy Spirit called him to return to New York City and to raise up a ministry in Times Square.
-He founded and became the pastor of Times Square Church, which opened its doors in October 1987.
-The church first occupied rented auditoriums in Times Square (Town Hall and the Nederlander Theater), before moving to the historic Mark Hellinger Theatre in 1989, in which it has operated ever since.